 Next was Monika who gave a mouth watering talk (along with pictures) about her journey from IT world to home baking.
 Then it was my turn and I talked about the journey to the Everest Base Camp and how I enjoyed talking about it again!
 Rakhee then spoke about her backpacking experiences through India.
 It was followed by an amazing talk of her journey to Antarctica by Priya.
 Last to go was Vishal and he has such an amazing collection of photographs from North East.
 I mean you have to see his pictures to believe it!

 I will be honest, when I saw the itinerary I thought why were they cooping me in a room for half a day when I was in the hills?

 But when I came out of the room I realized we would never interacted with each-other the way we did if we had not heard what we liked.
 In the end this was the best part of the trip.

-A Short Trip to Solophok, Namchi
+go to link A Short Trip to Solophok, Namchi

 After tea we headed to Solophok a large temple complex at Namchi.
 It was completely covered in mist.
 I was joking around that at this rate we would have to spend the night at Namchi but the fog did not grow any denser.
 I quite enjoyed the experience of walking through the temple complex in the mist.

 Back at the resort it was a continental dinner we had which was again awesome.
 We also chatted a lot about travel and it was quite late when we called it a day with a promise to get out by 5.00 am and go for a small hike.